How to Create a Learning Culture & Why It’s So Important

 1. Attract and develop agile learners.

 Learning-agile leaders exemplify a growth mindset by learning from experience, challenging perspectives, remaining curious, and seeking new experiences.
-(Not sure if that’s you?
-Here’s how to become a more agile learner.)
+(This is why research suggests that great leaders are great learners.)

 Because employees with learning agility continue to grow their skills and capabilities regardless of their current job, these individuals are in demand in the quest for talent.
 The workplace of yesterday no longer exists, and organizations need agile learners who understand how to transfer their current skillset to solve new problems and build capabilities for tomorrow.